wdiesveld/tiny-queries-php-api/README.md

 ## Installation instructions

-Note 1: It is assumed you already have an account for TinyQueries.
+* _Note 1_: It is assumed you already have an account for TinyQueries.
 If you don't have one, please [sign up] first.

-Note 2: The installation will be done by just downloading the ZIP and copy the files to your webserver.
+* _Note 2_: The installation will be done by just downloading the ZIP and copy the files to your webserver.
 If you prefer to install TinyQueries using Composer we suggest to use [TinyQueries PHP-libs].

+Follow the instructions below to setup a TinyQueries API:

 1. Download the latest release of this repo as ZIP